Bernard Foley: Waratahs

-2014–15
+2014–2015

 Foley was the first choice fly-half during the 2014 Waratahs season, having cemented his position in the 2012–13 seasons, and only having to compete with two new players, 19-year-old Dave Horwitz, 23-year-old Ben Volavola and edging out former number one fly-half, Kurtley Beale.

 Foley opened his 2014 campaign off in round 2 – round 1 was played by the South African conference – by kicking five conversions and one penalty for a combined score of thirteen points.
 Helping the Waratahs to a smooth six-try bonus point victory (43–21) over the Perth-based Western Force at Allianz Stadium, Sydney.

 On the following Saturday, 1 March 2014, Foley played at home against conference rivals, the Queensland Reds.
 Kicking three conversions and two penalties (12 points), with the Waratahs having won two from two Australian Conference games both at home.
 Between rounds 5 and 11 Foley scored one try, ten conversions, and sixteen penalty goals (73 points) against the Brumbies, Rebels, Sharks, Stormers, Force, Bulls and the Blues.
 After eleven rounds the Waratahs were 5–4, with Bernard Foley scoring a total of 98 points.

 Following the balanced win loss ratio the Waratahs had before 12, the Waratahs finished the remaining seven games of the regular season unbeaten, with Foley scoring 110 points.
-On 26 July 2014, the Waratahs played the Brumbies at Allianz Stadium, Sydney, in the Semi-final.
+On 26 July 2014, the Waratahs played the Brumbies at Allianz Stadium, Sydney, in the semi-final.
 Foley kicked one conversion and three penalty goals (11 points), and the Waratahs ran out 26 to 8 winners to host their first ever Super Rugby final.
 On 2 August 2014, the Waratahs played New Zealand team the Crusaders.
 In the seventy-ninth minute of the 2014 Super Rugby Final, Foley kicked a 45-metre penalty goal to win the game 33–32 in front of 61,823.
 Bernard Foley scored a total of 252 points in the 2014 Super Rugby season.

 2015 was an unsuccessful season compared with 2014.
-However, Foley managed five tries in 2015 one short of his successive six the season prior.
-Foley scored a total of 187 points with the Waratahs winning the Australian conference before going down to the Highlanders in the Semi-finals.
+However, Foley managed five tries in 2015, one short of his successive six the season prior.
+Foley scored a total of 187 points with the Waratahs, winning the Australian conference before going down to the Highlanders in the semi-finals.

-In July 2015, Foley signed a three-year flexible contract with the Australian Rugby Union, becoming the first player to sign such a deal.
-The contract enabled him to play two seasons of rugby in Japans Top League, whilst remaining eligible to represent Australia.